dcramer/django-static-compiler/README.rst

             }
         },
         "preprocessors": {
-            "*.js": ["uglifyjs %(input)s %(output)s"]
+            "*.js": ["uglifyjs {input}"]
         },
         "postcompilers": {
-            "*.less": ["lessc %(input)s %(output)s"]
+            "*.less": ["lessc {input}"]
         }
     }

 There are three top level attributes:

 packages
-  a mapping of bunches to their options (options can include top level options as well) precompilers a mapping of input grep patterns to a list of (ordered) commands to execute on files in all situations (including DEBUG use). postcompilers a mapping of input grep patterns to a list of (ordered) commands to execute on files which are designated for distribution (e.g. not DEBUG use).
+  A mapping of bunches to their options (options can include top level options as well) precompilers
+  A mapping of input grep patterns to a list of (ordered) commands to execute on files in all situations (including DEBUG use). postcompilers
+  A mapping of input grep patterns to a list of (ordered) commands to execute on files which are designated for distribution (e.g. not DEBUG use).

 The packages attribute accepts the following:

 src
-  a list of source files to include in this bunch
+  A list or mapping of source files to include in this bunch.
+If the value is a mapping the key is the input file, and the value is the output file.

 We'd make several variables available to post- and precompilers:

 input
   absolute path to input file
-output
-  absolute path to output file
 ext
   output extension (e.g. .js)
 name
-  extensionless filename from output (e.g. bunchname) filename full output filename (e.g. bunchname.js)
+  extensionless filename from output (e.g. bunchname) filename full output filename (e.g. bunchname.js) path full output dir path (e.g. foo/bar)

 File Locations
 ~~~~~~~~~~~~~~